Niklasson-Development/nikdev-iot-api-python/README.md

-# NikDev IoT (Python)
+# NikDev IoT Client (Python)

 **Python API for accessing the NikDev IoT Server**

-This package is an API for accessing the NikDev IoT Server, and simplify uploading data to the server.
+This package is serving as an API client for accessing the [NikDev IoT Server](https://iot.nik-dev.se/admin/), and simplify uploading data to the server.

 ## Installation